 The research plan was preregistered on OSF prior to data collection: https://osf.io/vp2zq.

-The only deviations from the preregistered plan was the change in depression measures from the 20-item Centre for Epidemiological Studies Depression Scale (CES-D) to the 18-item Maryland Trait and State Depression – Trait Scale (MTSD-T).
+The only deviation from the preregistered plan was the change in depression measures from the 20-item Centre for Epidemiological Studies Depression Scale (CES-D) to the 18-item Maryland Trait and State Depression – Trait Scale (MTSD-T).
 This was due to the ethical concern that we are unable to offer professional knowledge or advice to participants who appear to have depression based on the CES-D survey.
-In addition, the MTSD-T could be more stable as it captures large variations in depression experienced throughout one’s adult life, rather than smaller fluctuations within a short period of time (2 weeks).
+In addition, the MTSD-T could be more stable as it captures large variations in depression experienced throughout one’s adult life, rather than smaller fluctuations within a short period of time (2 weeks), which allows us to measure normal variations of depression in the general population.
 [Note: the preregistration will be modified prior to data collection based on reviewer feedback, and this section will be modified accordingly.]

 Participants

 A total of ?? participants were recruited through Amazon’s Mechanical Turk (MTurk) service.
+[Describe basic demographic information after data has been collected.]
 All subjects were at least 18 years old.
-[Describe basic demographic information after data has been collected.]
+As this is an epidemiological study that evaluates normal variations of depression in the general population rather than a diagnostic one, we included subjects varying from no experiences with depression to those with severe depressive symptoms.
+We excluded people who have experiences with Torrance Tests of Creative Thinking or any other creativity thinking tests, because experience with these tasks could affect the measurements in this study.
+Subjects with mental illness diagnoses of bipolar disorders and schizophrenia were also excluded, because these diagnoses are associated with the component of mania or positive symptoms, which are found to be associated with enhanced creativity (e.g. MacCabe, 2018; Power et al., 2015; Silvia & Kimbrel, 2010) and also higher depressive symptoms (Bosanac & Castle, 2013; McCormick et al., 2015; Stamouli, 2010; Upthegrove et al., 2017).

-The target sample size was N = 220.
-This sample size was chosen to have 95% power to detect a small correlation (r>.24), and more than 80% power to detect a mediation effect if the indirect pathways have effect size r>.26.
-Based on power calculations reported by Fritz and Mackinnon (2007) for a standard mediation model, a sample size of N=159 is required to have 80% when each part of the indirect path has effect size r>.26.
-A sample size of N=220 would provide more than 80% power when the paths each have size r>.26.
+The target sample size was N = 200.
+This was the largest sample size that was feasible given funding and time constraints and would be enough to detect small-to-medium correlations.
+The sample size could have 80% power to detect small effects of r>.19 or 95% power to detect medium effects of r>.25, and could show trends that could be used as the basis for further study.
+The width of the 95% confidence intervals for correlation estimates would be range from .28 for small correlations (r<.2) to .21 for a medium correlation (r=.5).
+This would provide some information even if effects are too small to detect.

 No previous studies have directly investigated the relationship between creativity and reappraisal frequency, but there have been studies of the relationship between reappraisal frequency and depression.
 A meta-analysis by Aldao et al. (2010) found evidence for a small-to-moderate correlation between reappraisal frequency and depression.
 The correlations observed in individual studies ranged from r = -.14 to -.29 and the overall correlation estimated across studies was r = -.17.
-Verhaeghen et al. (2005) measured the relationships between creativity, rumination and depression.
-Verhaeghen et al. (2005) reported a correlation of r = .24 between self-reflective rumination and depression, and the correlation between rumination and creativity measures varied between r = .09-.35.
+Another study by Verhaeghen et al. (2005) measured the relationships between creativity, rumination, and depression.
+Verhaeghen et al. (2005) reported a correlation of r = .24 between self-reflective rumination and depression, and a correlation of r = .09-.35 between rumination and creativity measures (including fluency, originality, elaboration) in a large path model.
+The pairwise correlation between creativity and rumination would likely be larger than r = .09 if the multiple measures had been collapsed into a single measure of creativity.